Algebraic Global Gadgetry for Surjective Constraint Satisfaction: Framework

 \begin{proposition} Let $F$ be an encoding.
-There exists a polynomial-time algorithm that, given a finite set $V$, computes an $\wedge$-formula (over the signature of $\relb$) defining $\langle T_V \rangle_{\relb}$. \end{proposition}
+There exists a polynomial-time algorithm that, given a finite set $V$, computes an $\wedge$-formula (over the signature of $\relb$) defining $\langle T_{V,F} \rangle_{\relb}$. \end{proposition}

+Let us clarify how polynomial time is measured here: we assume that the input to the algorithm is simply a finite set $V$, and that such a set is encoded by a list where each element appears explicitly; so, in particular, the length of a set's encoding is larger than $|V|$.

+\begin{proof} The algorithm performs the following.
+For each relation $R^{\relb}$ of $\relb$, let $k$ be its arity.
+For each tuple $(\alpha_1, \ldots, \alpha_k) \in A_{V,F}^k$, the projection of $T$ onto $(\alpha_1, \ldots, \alpha_k)$ can be computed, by considering all possible assignments on the variables in $V$ that appear in the $\alpha_i$; note that the number of such variables is bounded by a constant, since both the signature of $\relb$ and $F$ are assumed to be finite.
+If this projection is a subset of $R^{\relb}$, then include $R(\alpha_1, \ldots, \alpha_k)$ in the formula; otherwise, do not.
+Perform the same process for the equality relation on $B$, with $k = 2$; whenever the projection is a subset of this relation, include $\alpha_1 = \alpha_2$ in the formula. \end{proof}

 \begin{definition} Let $F$ be an encoding.
-Define a relational structure $\relb$ to be \emph{$F$-stable} if, for each non-empty finite set $V$, it holds that each map in $T_V$ is surjective, and $T_V$ is surjectively closed (over $\relb$). \end{definition}
+Define a relational structure $\relb$ to be \emph{$F$-stable} if, for each non-empty finite set $V$, it holds that each map in $T_{V,F}$ is surjective, and $T_{V,F}$ is surjectively closed (over $\relb$). \end{definition}

-Note that only the size of $V$ matters in the definition of $T_V$ in Definition~\ref{def:stability}, in the sense that when $V$ and $V'$ are of the same size, $T_V$ and $T_{V'}$ are equal up to relabelling of indices.
+Note that, relative to an encoding $F$, only the size of $V$ matters in the definition of $T_{V,F}$ in Definition~\ref{def:stability}, in the sense that when $V$ and $V'$ are of the same size, $T_{V,F}$ and $T_{V',F}$ are equal up to relabelling of indices.

 \begin{definition} Let $F$ be an encoding.
 An \emph{$F$-induced relation} of $\relb$ is a relation $Q' \subseteq D^s$ (with $s \geq 1$) such that, letting $(u_1, \ldots, u_s)$ be a tuple of pairwise distinct variables, there exists: \begin{itemize} \item a relation $Q \subseteq B^r$ that is either a relation of $\relb$ or the equality relation on $B$, and